 - Giardia lamblia parasites – They can spread via contaminated drinking water.

 - Raw or half-cooked foods

 - Poor hygiene

-The gastrointestinal disease caused by travelers is known as a Traveller’s Diarrhea.
+The gastrointestinal disease caused by travelers is known as Traveller’s Diarrhea.
 It occurs through the consumption of contaminated foods and water.
 Mostly the symptoms persist for a few days.
-It happens when you travel from one place to another where you experience different climate, food habits from your home.
+It happens when you travel from one place to another where you experience different climates, and food habits from your home.